-A major benefit of purchasing a learning platform is that you can quickly, easily and effectively upload users and content to the system, manage roles and access levels and report back on how people are using the platform and what they are doing with the learning – so ensure that you have several members of your L&D function test the admin profile of the platform before making a decision.
+A major benefit of purchasing an online learning platform is that you can quickly, easily and effectively upload users and content to the system, manage roles and access levels and report back on how people are using the system and what they are doing with the learning.

 8. Collaboration and social learning tools

-Whilst there will likely be mandatory learning that you will want people to engage with through the platform, many organisations are now also seeing the benefits of collaborative and social learning that are driven by their own employees.
+Whilst there will likely be mandatory learning that you will want people to engage with, many organisations are now also seeing the benefits of collaborative and social learning that are driven by their own employees.

-Social learning encourages the sharing of best practice and peer discussions through content that your employees create and participate in – without the need for L&D to spearhead or drive.
+Social learning encourages the sharing of best practices and peer discussions through content that your employees create and participate in – without the need for L&D to spearhead or drive.

-Having access to collaboration tools through your platform – such as live video diaries, group discussions and forums and personal blogs – will ensure that your organisation is set up to move towards the future of learning and better support your people and their preferences.
+Having access to collaboration tools such as live video diaries, group discussions and forums and personal blogs – will ensure that your organisation is set up to move towards the future of learning and better support your people and their preferences.

 9. Integrated and fully documented API

-You’re likely to have other software that your new learning platform will need to integrate with, such as your CRM or talent management/HR database, so it’s important that your learning platform can “talk to” existing systems in order to save on additional time and resource transferring data from one platform to another.
+You may have other software to integrate with, such as your CRM or talent management/HR database, so it’s important that your online learning platform can “talk to” existing systems in order to save on additional time and resource transferring data from one to another.

-Whilst it’s rare that any learning platform will already integrate with all of your existing system when you purchase it, ensuring that it has a fully documented application program interface (API) will mean that you can effectively integrate this with whatever systems you need in the fullness of time.
+Whilst it’s rare that any online learning platform will already integrate with all of your existing systems when you purchase it, ensuring that it has a fully documented application program interface (API) will mean that you can effectively integrate this with whatever systems you need in the fullness of time.

-The key aspect of API is that it is fully documented, so that you are not reliant on the learning platform provider to set this up for you at a potentially hefty cost – so if you have developers internally they can do this for you at no additional charge.
+The key aspect of API is that it is fully documented, so you are not reliant on the provider to set this up for you at a potentially hefty cost.
+If you have developers internally they can do this for you at no additional charge.

-The important thing to ascertain is that the platform can be scaled up in terms of number of users and functionality, so ask about their development roadmap to understand more about how the platform might be able to support you in the future.
+It’s important to ascertain that an online learning platform can be scaled up in terms of the number of users and its functionality, so ask about their development roadmap to understand more about how the platform might be able to support you in the future.